dell/csm-docs/content/docs/deployment/csmoperator/modules/authorization.md

    | enabled | Enable/Disable deployment of cert-manager.
 Set to false if you already have cert-manager installed. | No | true |

 **Optional:**
-To enable reporting of trace data with [Zipkin](https://zipkin.io/), this can be achieved through the `csm-config-params` configMap in the sample CR or dynamically by editing the configMap.
+To enable reporting of trace data with [Zipkin](https://zipkin.io/), use the `csm-config-params` configMap in the sample CR or dynamically by editing the configMap.

   Add the Zipkin values to the configMap:
   ```